 Having worked for years as a CEO for various NGOs, I want to affect positively the image of Israel on the global scale as a strategic advisor.
-As the CEO of Israel Empowerment Fund, I speak and lecture regularly in Israel and internationally.
+As the CEO of the JPBM Consulting, I speak and lecture regularly in Israel and internationally.

 Specialties: Strategic analysis, public speaking, team development and training

 I am looking at lobbying regulation policy in Israel, focusing on the gap between the declared goals of the lobbying regulations introduced in 2008 to regulate the business/politics nexus and how those goals have found expression in the resulting law and its subsequent implementation.
 The case is interesting as this seems to be a problem that occurs a lot with lobbying regulations – seemingly great aims that fall a long way short.
 The context is really the broader trend towards regulating the interactions of businesses and politics that are occurring across the world today.
 Israel is one piece in that bigger puzzle.
 The problem is – just because you seek to regulate – does not always mean it works out well.